NREL/Exagoop/Docs/sphinx/manual/theory.rst

 	&= \frac{\partial \mathbf{u}(\mathbf{X},t)}{\partial t}
 	\end{aligned}

-Similarly, the time rate of change of any property of the particle expressed in the Lagrangian framework is its partial time derivative, and math:`\mathbf{X}` simply serves as a parameter.
+Similarly, the time rate of change of any property of the particle expressed in the Lagrangian framework is its partial time derivative, and :math:`\mathbf{X}` simply serves as a parameter.
 Similar to the expression of velocity given above, the acceleration of the particle can also be expressed as,

 .. math::